 At Caister Infant Nursery School & Children’s Centre we provide a broad & balanced curriculum.
 Active learning is the key to how we work as we know that learning by doing things and having rich and varied experiences engages children’s interest and helps them to learn more quickly.
 Learning to communicate through speaking, listening, reading & writing is of central importance

 In Foundation Stage 1 and Foundation Stage 2 the children follow the Early Years Foundation Stage curriculum.
 This focusses on early learning skills in reading, writing and maths as well as fostering creativity.
 It also encourages children’s social and emotional development and the development of appropriate relationships.
 Play is central to learning for all children in their infant years.
 Children learn though playing indoors and outside.

 Aspects of this curriculum are continued as the children move in to Year 1.
 We strive to build a bridge between the Early Years Foundation Stage & the National Curriculum.
-Although we teach distinct skills, subject areas are approached through cross curricular themes.
-Within these are aspects of:
+Although we teach distinct skills, subject areas are approached through a challenge based curriculum in an immersive environment.
+Topics run termly and within these are aspects of:

 Reading, Writing, Mathematics, Computing, Science, Design & Technology, Art & Design, Music, History, Geography & Physical Education.

 In our school this means Years 1 and 2.
 Children in KS1 follow the National Curriculum.